Getting Started - Faculty and Appointed Personnel

 - If you are going to be teaching, you will need to be familiar with the contents of the Math Department Instructor Resource Handbook, which covers departmental and university policies and procedures relating to teaching at the UA.

-- Since you will need to go to various buildings on campus, it may be helpful to print out a UA campus map.
+- Since you may need to go to various buildings on campus, it may be helpful to print out a UA campus map.

-- Bring acceptable documentation from I-9 List of Acceptable Documents with you.
+- See Hanh Do or Lien Nguyen in the Business Office to submit I-9 documents in person.
+Please have acceptable documentation from I-9 List of Acceptable Documents available.
 Please note: If you fail to provide your I-9 documentation by your official start date, the university may withhold your pay for the in-between days.

 - Obtain a CatCard (UA Photo Identification Card) by going to the CatCard Office in the Student Union.
-Be sure to take a government-issued photo I.D. with you and your EMPL ID.
-If you do not know your EMPL ID please see Cyndy Barcelo in room 115.
+Be sure to take a government-issued photo I.D. with you and your EMPLID.
+If you do not know your EMPLID please contact Ali Gaona (email@example.com).

-- Go to the University Key Desk to obtain office keys.
-You will need to take your CatCard and your key paperwork with you.
+- Make an appointment online with the University Key Desk to obtain office keys once you have completed the Adobe Sign form.
+You will need to take your CatCard with you.
 This office is located at the far north end of campus, so you may want to use the free CatTran shuttle service.

 - Complete the Arizona Public Service Orientation.
 Arizona state law requires all state employees to complete this orientation that covers policies and laws relating to the proper conduct of business for a public employee.
-At the conclusion of the orientation, be sure to view and print your certificate of completion and turn it into Cyndy Barcelo (email@example.com, 520-626-7989) in the Math Business Office, room 119.
+At the conclusion of the orientation, be sure to view and print your certificate of completion and turn it into Brooke Valmont (email@example.com, 520-621-6882) in the Math Business Office.